ClariceBoldDev/M1-JavelinPolishers/README.md

 ## Testing

+#### Is my site Accessible?

+My results from siteimprove:

 ### WC3

+My results from WC3:

 ### Peer Review

+My results from a peer review on Slack's Code Institute students and alumni:

 ### Bugs

 - Bug 1: When I deployed my site, I found most of my images where not loading.
 I had added the images as absolute filepaths.
 But then changed them to relative files paths.
-  Is my site accessable (siteimprove.com)

 - Bug 2: My make a wish image was not responsive on Galaxy fold screens.To recitify this I needed to remove the class paddings and my CSS sizing options which stopped it from working correctly.

 - Bug 3: Favicon was not loading.
 Issue was the imags were not linked correctly to the root directory.